 “What’s wrong Toby?” asked Matt staring intently at Toby’s face.

 Toby’s brain was working at warp speed.
-He needed time to think, time to decide what to do. . . . → Read More: Fantasy: A Great Treasure
+He needed time to think, time to decide what to do.
+He looked at the ground and kicked at a stone.

 She straddles her pink bike, feet planted firmly on the ground, and gazes at some undetermined point down the road.
 In her left hand she holds a sucker which she twists slowly round in her mouth, first one way, then the other, then back again.
 Her right hand rests loosely on the handlebars.
 The street stretches before her in the hot afternoon sun.